j-miet/BTD6bot/README.md

 Support for multiplayer/competitive modes such as races, bosses, contested territory, boss rush, etc. will not be added.

-Bot is somewhat complex and has been tested pretty thoroughly.
+Bot is quite complex and has been tested pretty thoroughly.
 Still, you may encounter bugs.

-**If you have any questions/suggestion/bugs to report, feel free to create a new issue on Github.**
-Another things is **random outcomes** i.e. **rng**, which cannot be entirely removed.
-So if you plan to use bot to obtain *Chimps black medals* on harder advanced/expert maps, it could take a few tries on each map before getting a succesful run.
+Btd6 includes elements of **randomness** (**rng**), which cannot be entirely removed.
+So if you plan to use bot to obtain *Chimps black medals* on harder advanced and expert maps, it could take a few tries on each before getting a succesful run.